VAndrJ/VAPersistentNavigator/README.md

 To save the current state in applications using SwiftUI, there are various mechanisms, for example, `@SceneStorage`.
 However, due to the tight coupling to `View`, this complicates the possibility of separating the logic of navigation and state saving.
 Additionally, due to SwiftUI bugs, the built-in mechanisms do not work in some cases and lead to various issues.

-For navigation, use `Navigator` with `NavigatorScreenFactoryView`, which synchronizes the state of the navigator and navigation.
+For navigation, use `PersistentNavigator` with `NavigatorScreenFactoryView`, which synchronizes the state of the navigator and navigation.

 To store the current navigation state, simply use any storage that implements the `NavigatorStorage` protocol.
 It doesn't matter if it's UserDefaults, a file, or encrypted storage.